 The Brookline Council on Aging and the Brookline Senior Center are happy to enlist new volunteers who can share their talents and program ideas.

-September Spotlighted Volunteer Opportunities: This month’s spotlighted opportunities include: Food Commodity program on 3rd Wednesday of each month – Russian & Chinese interpreters morning and afternoon shifts and people able to help with phone calls and/or lifting 30-35 lbs. in the morning; 1-on-1 assistance for seniors with their Smartphones and other technology; as well as Russian interpreters for Tuesday afternoons (1-4) in the Food Pantry.
+November Spotlighted Volunteer Opportunities: This month’s spotlighted opportunities include: Food Commodity program on 3rd Wednesday of each month – Russian & Chinese interpreters morning and afternoon shifts and people able to help with phone calls and/or lifting 30-35 lbs. in the morning; 1-on-1 assistance for seniors with their Smartphones and other technology; as well as volunteers for morning (able to lift 30 lbs) and afternoon set-up, shopping assistance and Russian interpreters for Tuesday afternoons (1-4) in the Food Pantry,

 For additional information click here.